Survey of Hallucination in Natural Language Generation: Introduction

 \paragraph{\textbf{Organization of this Survey}} The remainder of this survey is organized as follows.
 Section~\ref{section:definition} $\sim$ Section~\ref{section:futurework} provide an overview of the hallucination problem in NLG by discussing the definition and categorization, contributors, metrics, and mitigation methods of hallucinations, respectively.
 The second part of our survey discusses the hallucination problem associated with specific NLG tasks: abstractive summarization in Section~\ref{section:summarization}, dialogue generation in Section~\ref{section:dialogue}, GQA in Section~\ref{section:QA}, data-to-text generation in Section~\ref{section:data2text}, machine translation in Section~\ref{section:translation}, and VL generation in Section~\ref{section:VL}.
+The third part discusses this phenomenon in LLMs in Section~\ref{section: LLM}.
 Finally, we conclude the whole survey in Section~\ref{section:conclusion}.